 A desk piled high with manuscripts, brushing shoulders with authors at glitzy book launches, getting a first glance at the freshest fiction around — working as a book editor is a pretty dreamy prospect for lots of people.
 But how do you know if the money’s right?
 In this article, we'll look at the range that editor salaries fall into, and what factors contribute to it.

 Average in-house editor salaries

 A middleweight editor in a traditional publishing house will earn approximately $55,491 according to indeed.com — a figure that is based on the aggregation of 802 salaries (as of March 2021).
 Meanwhile, The Bureau of Labor Statistics puts the number for editor salary at $63,400 per year (roughly $30.48 per hour).

 These median salaries are constitutive of the wage a person could earn if they’ve been working in the industry for a number of years.
 It’s worth remembering that starting salaries in many publishing houses (even the most prestigious ones) are notoriously low, as many will gladly accept a salary that barely exceeds the minimum wage to work in a desirable industry.
-It should also be mentioned that many editorial professionals start with unpaid internships.
+Note also that many editorial professionals start with unpaid internships.

 That being said, editor salaries are certainly nothing to scoff at, considering they come in around the average wage of a US worker.

 Of course, real life doesn’t fit into neat boxes in the way that data does.
 Like the majority of industries, the salary publishing houses are actually willing to pay you is subject to negotiation — especially if you’re more experienced.
 The broader your skillset and the more advanced you are in the career, the greater the possibility of earning better salaries, particularly if you take on the extra responsibilities of a managerial role.

 Big city editors get bigger bucks (in general)